Julian-Sieben/vanilla_mod/README.md

 a massive mod for mindustry loosely based on real chemical and physics processes.

-this mod is inspired by bod-angels mod set for factorio and is not reccommended to be played on a small map, or with other mods.
+this mod is inspired by bob-angels mod set for factorio and is not reccommended to be played on a small map, or with other mods.